 Ballroom dancing is a leisurely and relaxing form of exercise that has a number of social benefits, as well as offering a great workout for the body.
-Ballroom dancing requires you to hook up with a partner so it’s a fine activity for developing team work skills and cooperation!
-Here’s our guide on how ballroom dancing could improve your personal fitness and lead you to a fitter, more active lifestyle.
+Ballroom dancing requires you to hook up with a partner so it’s a fine activity for developing teamwork skills and cooperation.

 Most ballroom dancing is non-choreographed, although it does possess a number of archaic conventions and etiquette rules which you should try and learn before attending a dance.
 Dancers do require a degree of step positioning knowledge, so that the leader can guide the follower into each move.

-- Ballroom dancing burns off the calories - Ballroom dance is renowned for its ability to burn off calories, with a one-hour session burning as many as 800 calories, depending on the intensity of the dance.
-And you thought you could only lose weight through long sessions in the gym!
+Burns calories - Ballroom dance is renowned for its ability to burn off calories, with a one-hour session burning as many as 800 calories, depending on the intensity of the dance.

-- Ballroom dancing is a great form of cross-training - If you’re on the steady road back from a serious sporting injury, a spell of ballroom dance could – in moderation – be ideal to help you regain overall bodily movement and avoid any load-bearing on the injury in question.
+Cross-training - If you’re on the steady road back from a serious sporting injury, a spell of ballroom dance could – in moderation – be ideal to help you regain overall body movement and avoid any load-bearing on the injury in question.
 Dance may seem a strange exercise alternative if you’re a runner or sports player, but a couple of sessions of ballroom dancing really could set you back on track.

-There are ten styles of ballroom dancing recognized internationally, from slow waltz and samba through to rumba and jive.
+There are ten styles of ballroom dancing recognised internationally, from slow waltz and samba through to rumba and jive.
 Here are details of some of the more common ballroom dancing types:

-- Tango - Originating in Argentina, the tango is danced by two people in an embrace, with the leader and follower either at arm’s length or very close to one and other – chest-to-chest.
+Tango - Originating in Argentina, the tango is danced by two people in an embrace, with the leader and follower either at arm’s length or very close to one and other – chest-to-chest.
 Traditionally the tango is a heated and passionate dance set to high-tempo music that expresses aggressive desire.
-It could offer a healthy, active way to spice up your love life!

 Beginner ballroom dance classes normally encourage people to regularly swap partners, so they can quickly make new friends and learn from each other’s mistakes.
 However, instructors are normally open to the idea of couples dancing together exclusively.
 Classes will see a number of styles of ballroom dance taught – everything from cha cha cha and foxtrot through to quickstep if you’re lucky.
 This allows for a great variety of dancing, which is fun, sociable and great for your body.